computational-epigenetics-section/EWAS-analysis-permutation-testing/README.md

 - `Data` - This has all the input files for the permutation testing including the probe lists for each disease.

 - `permuted_sets` - This includes 100,000 files.
 Each files contains permuted CoRSIV and control probes.
 This is the output of `get_permutations.py`.
-Because of the large size of this file, it was not added here.
-It's located the cluster.
+Due to the large size of this file, it was not added here.
+It's located in the SPHERE cluster (/home/maduranga/Permutation_testing_code_SPHERE).

 - `p1.py` to `p10.py` - Calculate enrichment ratios for 100,000 permuted sets.
 Each file processes 10,000 sets which can be run in parallel if needed.